MicrosoftDocs/PowerShell-Docs/dsc/configData.md

 ## Using non-node data

 As we've seen in previous examples, the **ConfigurationData** hashtable can have one or more keys in addition to the required **AllNodes** key.
-In the examples in this topic, we have used only a single addiontal node, and named it `NonNodeData`.
+In the examples in this topic, we have used only a single additional node, and named it `NonNodeData`.
-However, you can define any number of addiontal keys, and name them anything you want.
+However, you can define any number of additional keys, and name them anything you want.

 For an example of using non-node data, see [Separating configuration and environment data](separatingEnvData.md).